 Orchid has extensive experience identifying novel technologies through scientific discovery and translating them into patentable, marketable technologies both in industry and academia.
 Having served as the scientific subject matter expert on numerous initiatives, she brings a keen understanding of world-wide technical, scientific, regulatory and policy issues that face the business.

 Previously, Orchid held various positions at J&J in Clinical Affairs and Regulatory Affairs.
 She received a Bachelor of Science degree in Biochemistry and Cellular Biology from the University of California San Diego; a Master of Science degree in Microbiology from California State University Los Angeles; and a Ph.D. in Medical Biology from the University of Southern California, Keck School of Medicine.
 She is a Fellow of the California Institute of Regenerative Medicine (CIRM).
-Orchid is based in Irvine, CA. She will be speaking at the upcoming 3DHEALS event in San Francisco on September 26th, 2019.
+Orchid is based in Chicago, IL.
+She spoke at the recent 3D Bioprinting for Drug Discovery and Development event.

 Jenny: How did you first encounter bioprinting?
 What was that experience like?
 What were you thinking at that moment?